Nutrition Labeling: Serving Size for Bulk Orders

 Single Serving Size

-You could be bottling your famous barbecue sauce by the bottle, the gallon or a giant keg (that would be fun right?), when it comes to determining your products serving size, it all boils down to one thing: RACC.
+You could be bottling your famous barbecue sauce by the bottle, the gallon, or a giant keg (that would be fun right?), when it comes to determining your product serving size, it all boils down to one thing: RACC.
 If you haven’t heard of this before, RACC stands for “Recommended Amount Customarily Consumed” and these measurements have been established by the Food and Drug Administration to help the consumer understand how much they should be consuming of a food item in one sitting.

 This value is the first number you need to know.
 Whether your recipe yields 98lbs of barbecue sauce or a gallon, your nutrition facts panel information is built around the RACC serving size.
 For this reason, we’ve implemented a CFR tool that can help you determine the appropriate serving size according to FDA regulations.

 As you can see in the example above, the nutrition information around your secret sauce is based on the RACC suggestion of 2 tbsp or 30mL.
-So whether you are breaking down thousands of fluid ounces or just few, this number is crucial for determining the correct nutrition for your serving size.
+So whether you are breaking down thousands of fluid ounces or just a few, this number is crucial for determining the correct nutrition for your serving size.

 Servings Per Container